embesozzi/keycloak-workshop-stepup-mfa-biometrics/README.md

 ![Architure](docs/architecture-2.png)

-* The custom SPI **Webauthn Passwordless Conditional Mediation Authenticator** (the repo will be availble soon) supports the following features:
+* The custom SPI **Webauthn Passwordless Conditional Mediation Authenticator** (the repository will be available shortly) supports the following features:
     - Enabling passkey autofill when supported by the browser.
     - Displaying the “Sign with passkeys” button if passkey autofill is not available.
     - If Passkeys (Webauthn) are not supported, it will present the traditional username and password login option.